bearkerb/tp/docs/UserGuide.md

 ### 1.1 What Is EstateMate
 <p>
-EstateMate is a comprehensive digital address book and management tool designed specifically for property managers and its executive firms.
+EstateMate is a comprehensive application and management tool designed specifically for property managers and its executive firms.
 </p>